Mozketo/Krawlr/README.md

     -u, --url=VALUE        Starting URL to begin crawling.
-    -q, --quiet            Run quietly with less detailed console logging --no-follow-links      After loading a page don't find and follow links on the page --ignore-guids         When analysing URLs remove guids as this removes repeat crawling like /items/item/guid.
+    -q, --quiet            Run quietly with less detailed console logging --ignore-links      After loading a page Krawlr will not follow links on the page --ignore-guids         When analysing URLs remove guids as this removes repeat crawling like /items/item/guid.
 Value is yes / no (Default: yes)
     --max-follow-links=VALUE Limit the number of pages to crawl.
 Default: 0 (no limit).
     -e, --exclude=VALUE    Path to a file with list of routes/keywords in URL to bypass.